moonstream-to/docs/docs/terminus.md

 Smart contracts can use the `holdsPoolToken` and `spendsPoolToken` modifiers from our `TerminusPermissions` contracts to gate access to methods.

-Some portions of the Moonstream Engine API use a configurable Terminus pool to gate access to administrative functionality.
+Some portions of the Moonstream Web3 API use a configurable Terminus pool to gate access to administrative functionality.

 The advantage that Terminus-based access control has over address whitelists is that it makes it easy to